thorehusfeldt/problem_package_format_copy/docs/source/core.rst

 Auxiliary files needed by the problem statement files must all be in ``problem_statement/``.
-The statement source ``problem.<language>.<filetype>`` should reference auxiliary files as if the working directory is ``<problem_id>/problem_statement/``.
+The statement source ``problem.<language>.<filetype>`` should reference auxiliary files as if the working directory is ``problem_statement/``.
 Image file formats supported are ``.png``, ``.jpg``, ``.jpeg``, and ``.pdf``.

-A LaTeX file may include the Problem name using the LaTeX command ``\problemname`` in case LaTeX formatting of the title is wanted.
+A LaTeX file may include the problem name using the LaTeX command ``\problemname`` in case LaTeX formatting of the title is wanted.
-If it’s not included the problem name specified in ``problem.yaml`` will be used.
+Otherwise, the problem name specified in ``problem.yaml`` will be used.

 The problem statements must only contain the actual problem statement, no sample data.

 Attachments
 -----------

-Public, i.e. non-secret, files to be made available in addition to the problem statement and sample test data are provided in the directory ``attachments/``.
+Public, i.e., non-secret, files can be made available in addition to the problem statement and sample test data are provided in the directory ``attachments/``.